thor314/obsidian-setup/README.md

 ### Changelog
 Roughly bi-annual updates to this vault since end of 2022.
+- future: didn't touch the part 3 sections from graph tools and farther on.
-- future: probably worth revisiting part 3 but it looked to be in decent shape, and eventually figuring out how to use Dataview better if I ever get around to it
+- future: eventually figuring out how to use Dataview better
-- 2023-12-22 - tweet got some attention so did one more light editing pass and cleaned up vimrc + preamble.sty
+- 2023-12-22 - tweet got some attention so did one more light editing pass and cleaned up vimrc + preamble.sty.
+Then cleaned up part 3.
 - 2023-12-21 - rewrote a good portion of parts 1 and 2, reduced cruft, made workflow descriptions clearer, update vimrc
 - 2023-05-31 - how was I this bad at writing...added a few plugins, gcal, hotkey helper, latex preamble
 - 2022-11-17 - first draft finished